What career would you choose if you knew you couldn’t fail?

 Let’s examine why people choose their life’s work and how they achieve true joy for themselves and others.
 The following 44 Truths will help you find your Passion for the Work; the career you were meant to have.

-Truth 1: If you knew you couldn’t fail, what would you chose to do?
+Truth 1: If you knew you couldn’t fail, what would you choose to do?

 This is the most important question you could ever ask about your career.
 This is why I listed it as Truth 1.
 You may not know the answer right now.
 Your task is to constantly seek the answer throughout your lifetime until you find your True Career.
 What are you passionate about?
 Keep searching; it will come.
 The problem is that people only ask this question once, think they have the answer, and never ask the question throughout their career.
 This is a mistake.
 Keep asking this question until you’re happy with the answer.